patelavtx/aliazchina/README.md

 # ALIAZCHINA

-Example of Aviatrix China deployment
+Example of Aviatrix China deployment;  can be used in conjuction with repo 'ALIAZGLOBAL' to facilitate 'end to end' setup for testing.